 - Replace toxic dryer sheets with our Wool Dryer Balls.
 They improve the drying time, prevent static cling, and can have organic essential oils applied to add scent.

 - Ditch the bleach.
 Chlorine bleach has a tendency to yellow whites and can be eliminated from the laundry.
 Peroxide bleach (like OxyClean) is a much safer alternative.
-Pre-treating with products like Spot Off from Vaska will address many spots and stains, and if applied before the item is put into the laundry, is far more effective than bleach in removing spots and stains.
+Pre-treating with products with an organic spot-treatment, like Vaska, will address many spots and stains, and if applied before the item is put into the laundry, is far more effective than bleach in removing spots and stains.

 - Dry your linens on low heat or air dry when possible, especially for knits.